vmware-archive/photon-controller/agent/README.md

 ```

 #### Vibauthor
-Vibauthor is the tool to package all the python code into a bundle that can be
+Vibauthor is the tool to package all the agent code into a bundle that can be
 installed on ESX server.
 Unfortunately, the tool isn't available in OS X. Thus,
 to build agent, you have to find a Linux box or use linux container method.